-I am providing to you, the statistical information that I regularly review to assist me in identifying the law enforcement needs of our community and the needs of our police department, in an effort to provide the best possible service to our residents and businesses.
+I am providing to you, the statistical information that I regularly review to assist me in identifying the law enforcement needs of our community and the needs of the Sleepy Hollow Police Department, in an effort to provide the best possible service to our residents and businesses.

-It is my sincere hope, that after reviewing this report, you will recognize the trends that are taking place in our community and the needs of the police department, so we can continue to provide those services and maintain a safe and peaceful environment for our residents.
+It is my sincere hope, that after reviewing this report, you will recognize the trends that are taking place in our community and the efforts of the police department, so we can continue to provide those services and maintain a safe and peaceful environment for our residents.